cbrnr/python-intro-short/08-Lists/08-Lists.md

 ```

 ### Mutating lists
-In constrast to strings, lists are mutable.
+In contrast to strings, lists are mutable.
 That is, elements in a list can be modified after the list has been created.
 For example:

 ```python
 >>> x